schandani/GettingCleaningDataCourseProject/CodeBook.md

 A subset of the full set of measurements was taken in Variables 3 to 88 that are the means and standard deviations for each respective measurment as indicated by the variable name.

 Mean measurements are indicated with the word "mean" in the variable name and standard deviations are indicated with the word "std" in the name.

+The meanFreq and "angle mean" measurements were included in the data set but can be ignored by the user of the date at their discretion.

  [3] "Measurement.1 tBodyAcc-mean()-X"
  [4] "Measurement.2 tBodyAcc-mean()-Y"